Ranking for competitive, high-volume keywords is the holy grail of SEO.

 To do this, you need to create sub-categories containing products, articles, infographics, videos, or images.
 The main goal is to address the pain points of your audience.

 In this way, you can create contextual links to each post–both internal and external links–whenever necessary.
-Once they rank, your life becomes easier since they will naturally attract organic links like bees to honey or raccoons to trash.
+Once they rank for the keywords they want, your life becomes easier since they will naturally attract organic links like bees to honey or raccoons to trash.

 Think of your blog post as a blank canvass and you, the crazy and struggling artist.